johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-11-18-azure-standard-tests-with-bicep.md

 ![screenshot of the Azure Portal Deployments section saying "Resource should exist in the same resource group as the linked component"](../static/blog/2021-11-18-azure-standard-tests-with-bicep/screenshot-azure-portal-deployments-resource-should-exist-in-the-same-resource-group.png)

-In our module we set both the `hidden-link` and also the other tags have been supplied, that are optional and essentially metadata.
+In our module we set both the `hidden-link` tag as well as the tags that have been supplied via the `tags` parameter.

 ### App insights and standard tests share a resource group